-Vascular dementia causes problems with mental abilities and a number of other difficulties.
+Vascular dementia causes problems with mental abilities and several other difficulties.

-The symptoms can come on suddenly or gradually.
+The symptoms can start suddenly or gradually.
 They tend to get worse over time, although treatment can help slow this down.

 Early signs of vascular dementia can include mild:

 - problems with concentration